-✓ I will - Mirror, Signal.
+I will - Mirror, Signal.

 Give a signal to other road users.
 Use of indicators will be the normal method, but consider arm signals, horn and lights.
-Flashed headlights are often used incorrectly; only flash your lights to let other road users know that you are there.
+Flashed headlights are often used incorrectly; only flash your lights/sound your horn to let other road users know that you are there.

-✗ I will not - Flash your lights to convey any other message or to intimidate other road users.
+X I will not - Flash my lights to convey any other message or to intimidate other road users.